-During the year, the Group carried out a review of the recoverable amount of its hotel properties due to change in the estimates used to determine the hotel properties' recoverable amount.
-The review resulted in a reversal of impairment loss of AED 312,362 thousand (2021: nil) which has been recorded in the consolidated statement of profit or loss.
+During the year, the Group carried out a review of the recoverable amount of its hotel properties due to changes in the estimates used to determine the hotel properties' recoverable amount.
+There was no reversal of impairment loss which has been recorded in the consolidated statement of profit or loss (2022: AED (312,362 thousand).